abankalarm/Mr.c0d3-Trojan_Factory/README.md

 ## configfile
 edit the config file to adjust the shell code and the technique to be used and the exe file to make trojan of

+then complie using g++, change icon if you want to